 It's not a good time to be a wild rhinoceros.

-These numbers come from South Africa's national parks department, which is caught in an increasingly brutal war with rhino poachers from around the world.
+This news comes from South Africa's Department of Environmental Affairs, which is caught in an increasingly brutal war with poachers from around the world.
 Unlike "subsistence poaching" of the past — in which local hunters illegally killed small numbers of rhinos — today's poachers typically hail from organized crime syndicates based in Asia, travel by helicopter and carry silenced weapons with night-vision scopes to kill rhinos in bulk.

 The recent surge in rhino poaching is driven largely by demand in Asia, especially China and Vietnam, where rhino horn is falsely thought to have medicinal qualities